yt-project/yt/doc/source/intro/index.rst

 The Goals and Design of yt
 --------------------------

-There are many tools available for analysis and visualization of AMR data; there are many just for ``enzo``.
+There are many tools available for analysis and visualization of volumetric data.
 So why yt?
 Along the road to answering that question, we shall take a somewhat philosophical scenic route.
-For the more pragmatically minded, the answer is simple: what yt does not yet do, you can make it do so.
+For the more pragmatically minded, the answer is simple: what yt does not yet do, you can make it do.
 This is not as glib as it may seem: it is in fact the main philosophical tennant that underlies yt.
 In this section, it is not our goal to show you just how much yt already does.
 Instead, we will discuss how it is that